GaloisInc/grease/doc/limitations.md

 ### Analyzing binaries

 GREASE operates on compiled code (binaries and LLVM).
 There may be bugs (e.g., undefined behavior) in the source program that the compiler has optimized away; GREASE has no means of finding such bugs.
+See [Undefined behavior](undefined-behavior.md) for a more detailed discussion of which undefined behaviors GREASE can check for.

 ## Incidental limitations